benjithedalilama/alice-frontend/final/final.md

 ## Appendix
 ### Appendix A
 #### LOs
 #abstraction - The service API calls are an abstraction of the actual service logic.
 In the backend, my service deals with the direct database modifications and reading which allows my API to use a much more abstract class to access the database indirectly.
 This abstraction relates to the separation of concerns because we do not need to worry about security or accessing the database in the API, just with the service.
-Abstraction is always a balance.
-Abstraction takes time and sometimes ends up increasing the complexity instead of reducing it when the actual code being run is hidden under layers and layers of abstractions.
-Thus, is important to weigh how much an abstraction will be used/understood to determine if its worth the time and effort.

 #customercentricity - I interviewed and worked with automation engineers at Entocycle, an insect farming company, to make sure product research stemmed directly from potential customers in a highly specified field.
 Working directly with my customer (engineers at an automated farm), and not less relevant users (e.g. HR director at the farm), helped me stay focused on the target customer.

-#designpatterns - I followed design patterns surrounding Docker and deployment with docker containers.
-For example, I have a docker-compose.yml and an override file that only overrides on development, but is not present in the production systems, a design pattern seen in the Docker community to ensure consistency and replicability of the image.
+#designpatterns - I effectively used multiple design patterns in the technology, structure, and subsystems of my application.
+For example, I use the facade pattern when building out my services, abstracting out complexity and providing an interface to modify subsystems.
+Additionally, I utilize relatively new design patterns like Redux and BEM to reduce complexity in my application.

-#modularity - I dockerized my application to ensure that each component is self-contained (frontend, backend, database).
-I split my application into these different services because each of them has a server running.
-This way, they can talk to each other as independent agents to exchange information.
+#modularity - I dockerized my application to ensure that each component is self-contained (frontend, backend, database) and plugs into other subsystems.
+I split my application into these different services so they can talk to each other as independent agents to exchange information.
 Specifically, as discussed earlier, I split the backend service into the backend and database services because there is a prebuilt Mongo image that works out of the box for an easy dockerized database.
+Modularity is related to separation of concerns as rectangles are to squares.
+Just because something is modular does not necessarily mean its concerns are separated.
+However, if concerns are separated, chances are it's designed in a modular way.
+For example, a group of subsystems that are highly codependent are modular, but concerns are not separated.
+A group of subsystems that all are responsible with their own function is probably modular.

 #newproductdesign - By listening to users directly during product development I was able to shape the product around the customer.
 Specifically, conducting user centered research enabled me to draw specific product features directly from research.
 I used methods such as card sorting, unbiased interviews, and service blueprints to understand user needs and develop the product.